chun-eric/okinawamee/README.md

 taking a break from this functionality.
 We spend too long on this.
 Will come back later for the final hover issue.

 Day #7 Value Banner and Bento Grid
 Value Banner finished.
 May need to adjust picture
 Started on Bento Grid

 Day #8
 Got the outline of Bento Grid.
 Had trouble on the Mobile screen of the column grid.
 The products data wasnt being passed to the Mobile Slider.
 A lot of errors.
 It was saying an invalid data type.
 Solution: const MobileSlider = (products) => {} We needed to object destructure.
 MobileSlider.propTypes = {
 products: PropTypes.arrayOf(PropTypes.object).isRequired,
 };

 Doing propType checks would have helped fix the issue earlier.

+Day #9